House of Fraser Beauty Haul April 2018

 House of Fraser Beauty Event

-I would love to know if you’ve tried any of the products within my haul?
-Which products are you tempted by in the House of Fraser Beauty Event?
+I would love to know if you’ve tried any of the products within my House of Fraser Beauty Haul?
+Which products are you tempted by in the House of Fraser Beauty Event or my House of Fraser Beauty Haul?
 Let me know in the comments below..